 - An entry level home is defined as 85% of the prevailing median price.

-- Since peaking at 54% in 2011, housing affordability has declined in San Mateo County each year.
+- In the past decade, housing affordability peaked at 54% in 2011, but has declined in San Mateo County each year since.

-- Only 6% of housing stock in San Mateo County was built after 2000, while more than half of the county’s housing stock was built prior to 1980.
+- Less than 6% of housing stock in San Mateo County was built after 2000.

 - Housing construction in the county is on the rise to accommodate an influx of workers in the Bay Area.